 \begin{definition} Let $I$ be a finite set with $|I| \geq 2$.
-An \emph{$I$-labelled tree} is a collection $T$ of nonempty subsets of $I$ with the following properties: \begin{itemize} \item each singleton $\{i\}$ is in $T$; \item the set $I$ itself is in $T$; \item if $e,e' \in T$, then either $e \subseteq e'$, $e' \subseteq e$, or $e \cap e' = \emptyset$. \end{itemize} We refer to the elements of $T$ as the \emph{edges} of the tree $T$.
-The singletons are the \emph{leaves} and the set $I$ itself is the \emph{root}.
+An \emph{$I$-labelled tree} is a collection $T$ of nonempty subsets of $I$ with the following properties: \begin{itemize} \item each singleton $\{i\}$ is in $T$; \item the set $I$ itself is in $T$; \item if $e,e' \in T$, then either $e \subseteq e'$, $e' \subseteq e$, or $e \cap e' = \varnothing$. \end{itemize} We refer to the elements of $T$ as the \emph{edges} of the tree $T$.
+(In this formulation we will not usually refer to the \emph{vertices} of a tree.)
+The singleton subsets are the \emph{leaves} and the set $I$ itself is the \emph{root}.
 Each non-root edge $e$ has a unique \emph{outgoing edge} $e'$ that is minimal subject to the condition $e \subsetneq e'$.
-Each non-leaf edge $e$ has at least two \emph{incoming edges}, i.e. those for which $e$ is the outgoing edge.
-We will typically avoid referring to vertices of a tree, but one could say that a \emph{vertex} of a tree $T$ is simply a non-leaf edge.
+Each non-leaf edge $e$ has at least two \emph{incoming edges}, i.e.\ those for which $e$ is the outgoing edge.
 We will denote by $E(T)$ the set of all non-leaf edges of $T$.